Chaulden

 Chaulden is a residential district in Hemel Hempstead, Hertfordshire, England, located west of the town centre and bordering on open countryside.
 It was an early development in the construction of Hemel Hempstead new town, commenced in 1953 and has its own neighbourhood shopping centre.

+History

 The name Chaulden can be traced back to 1523 as a local field name and as meaning a chalky valley.

 Chaulden house tower is all that remains of Chaulden House.

 A country house and estate called Chaulden House occupied the area during the nineteenth century.
 Chaulden House stables and an octagonal tower dating from the mid-19th century are all that now remain of the house.
 The tower may have been a dovecote.
-It is currently used by the NHS.
 For many years a waterwheel on the River Bulbourne pumped water up to the house.
+The house was the home of the writer, Colonel Frederick Brereton in the early decades of the 20th century.